shamspias/YouTubeVideoSegmentDownloader/README.md

-Below is a README.md file for your GitHub project "YouTubeVideoSegmentDownloader".
-This README includes instructions for setup and usage on Linux, Windows, and macOS.

----

 # YouTubeVideoSegmentDownloader

 YouTubeVideoSegmentDownloader is a Python-based tool that allows users to download specific segments from YouTube videos.
 This script is useful for extracting and saving parts of YouTube videos quickly and easily.